bobindallas/lct/README.md

 # LCT - Laravel Code Test

 This is a rudimentary recipe database app with tags and ingredients for searching (not implemented here).
-This was done as a coding test for a job that I did not get.
+This was a coding test as part of a job interview.

 We're using: